 The City of Lone Tree incorporated in 1995 as a result of residents in the area wanting a greater voice in shaping the aesthetics of their community.
 Early on, landscape requirements were established in the Zoning Code and were used in the review of Site Improvement Plans (SIPs) for new development.
-A concentrated effort was made by the City, its Metro District Partners, HOA's, and developers to create and enhance the City's physical and natural environment.
-In 2004 the City established landscape design guidelines for rights-of-way to guide the review of streetscapes and ensure a more pleasurable experience when traveling by car, bicycle, or foot through the City.
-Over the years, amendments were made to both the Zoning Code and the Landscape Guidelines for ROW.
-In 2021, the City consolidated the landscape requirements into one document to remove duplicative and sometimes inconsistent provisions, and to provide applicants and staff with one convenient document for such requirements.
+An concentrated effort was made by the City, its Metro District Partners, HOA's, and developers to create and enhance the City's physical and natural environment.
+In 2004 the City established landscape design guidelines for rights-of-way were established by the City, to guide the review of streetscapes and ensure a more pleasurable experience when traveling by car, bicycle, or foot through the City.
+Over the years, amendments were made to both the Zoning Code and the Landscape Guidelines for ROW over the years.
+In 2021, the City consolidated the landscape requirements into one document was accomplished to remove duplicative and sometimes inconsistent provisions, and to provide applicants and staff with one convenient document for such requirements.
 It is hoped that these provisions will result in pleasing landscapes, while allowing for future changes in keeping with evolving best practices.